GraceAdvitiya/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01

 Welcome to PRODIGY_CS_01!
-This is a project that aims to [provide a brief description of your project].
+This is a project that aims to allow users to input a message and a shift value to perform encryption and decryption.

-## Installation
+## Function

-To get started with PRODIGY_CS_01, follow these steps:

-1. Clone the repository: `git clone`
-2. Navigate to the project directory: `cd PRODIGY_CS_01`
-3. Install the dependencies: `npm install`
+The caesar cipher encryption function works on the following:
+1. Takes 'text' and 'shift' as inputs.
+2. Iterates through each character in the text.
+3. If the character is a letter, it calculates the shifted position and converts it back to a character.
+4. If the character is not a letter, it remains unchanged.
+5. Returns the encrypted text.

+The decrpyt function works similar to the encrypt function but subtracts the shift amount to reverse the encryption.

 ## Usage

-To use PRODIGY_CS_01, follow these steps:

-1. [Provide instructions on how to use your project]
-2. [Add any additional steps or information as needed]
+1. Encrypts the plaintext "PRODIGY INFOTECH" with a shift of 4 to "tvshmkc mrjsxigl".
+2. Decrypts the encrypted text back to the original plaintext "prodigy infotech".

 ## Encrypting and Decrypting Messages